Condiciones de competencia perfecta. Mirando la industria aérea

 Discusión y preguntas de este video

-- In pretty much all of the vidoes so far we have been asuming an economic ideal.
+- In pretty much all of the videos so far we've

-- It's important to realize that there is very few markets
+- It's important to realize that there's very few markets that

-- and those that are very good for consumers
+- And those that are are very good for consumers,

-- but there are, that get very close to being
+- but there are that get very close to being

 - And they need to be competing for the kind of the same buyer

-- and the kind of offering the same thing.
+- and kind of offering the same thing.

 - And so they need to have identical products.

-- Remeber this, we are talking about an economic ideal here,
+- Remember, we're talking about an economic ideal here.

-- But we are talking about an economic ideal over here.
+- but we're talking about an economic ideal over here.

-- So if at any given moment, it looks attractive for other people to go into that market.
+- attractive for other people to go into that market,

-- Other people will go into that market and there is nothing that's
+- other people will go into that market

-- it's a good option for people to do that.
+- It's a good option for people to do.

-- You can do better in this market than your opportunity cost.
+- You can do better in this market than your opportunity costs,

-- On top of that there can be no advantage
+- On top of that, there can be no advantage

 - So once someone jumps into the fray

-- and they' re going to be and assuming they are somewhat competent,
+- and, assuming that they are somewhat competent,

 - they are going to be able to compete on kind of equal terms